asleonova/emojified/README.md

-# Starter kit for chrome extension on ts
+# Emojified

+A Google Chrome extension that helps people to read using emojis.